silverorange/coding-standard/README.md

 }
 ```

-### 5. add a Jenkins pipeline step to automatically lint files
+### 5. add a Jenkins pipeline stage to automatically lint files
-The code lint pipeline step should be added before other pipeline stages so
+The code lint pipeline stage should be added before other pipeline stages so
 they do not run if the code lint fails.
 See the
 [Jenkins Pipeline Manual](https://jenkins.io/doc/book/pipeline/) for help
 with adding a step to an existing pipeline, or for help creating a new pipeline.